AdaCore/gnatstudio/docs/users_guide/editing.rst

 :command:`Each` become dead in :command:`Print_Owing` and are moved into the new subprogram (which we call :command:`Get_Outstanding`).
 The initial selection should include the blank lines before and after the code to keep the resulting :command:`Print_Owing` simpler.
-GPS automatically ignores those blank lines.
+GNAT Studio automatically ignores those blank lines.
 Here is the result of that last refactoring ::

      ... code not shown